vishnu-prasad007/anonymization-tool/README.md

 ### Usage

-1. Prepare your input text files and place them in the input directory.
+1. Gather the text files you wish to anonymize and place them in the 'input' directory..
 2. Run the anonymization tool from the command line:

 ```console